Samcnass/Integrated-Thermistor-Circuit-/README.md

 ## Future Improvements
 - Add OLED display for real-time temperature readout instead of using console
+- Implement circuit onto a complete PCB board and implement in thermodynamics experiements

 ## License
 This project is open-source under the LICENSE